NREL/plexosdb/docs/source/howtos/delete_objects.md

-# Deleting Objects from the Database
+# Deleting Objects and Properties from the Database

-## Basic Object Creation

 ```python
 from plexosdb import PlexosDB